suryajeetlondhe/flutter_interview_questions/README.md

 debug UI layouts.
 Here’s a concise list of its advantages:

 ---

-95) What are ✅ Advantages of Flutter Inspector:
+95.What are ✅ Advantages of Flutter Inspector:
+---
 Visual Widget Tree View
     Lets you explore the UI structure in real-time.
     Shows parent-child widget relationships clearly.